Unconditional Love of my Mother: In Memory of Mom

 The words came slowly and sadly from my brother, "Ma passed away last night."
 I wasn't shocked by these words because mom had been suffering terribly from Parkinson's disease during the period 2008-2011.
 The disease had taken such a toll on her that she couldn't walk or talk and had to be fed through a tube into her stomach before she died.

 I controlled my sorrow while talking with my brother, but after I got off the phone I started to realize that I had lost the only person in my life who had given me unconditional love.
 Ma gave that love to all of my sisters and brother.
 In good times and in bad times, she loved us all equally and never expected anything in return.

 Unconditional Love of my Mother

-I will really miss the unconditional love, forgiveness, and caring mom had as the mother for all of us.
+I will miss the unconditional love, forgiveness, and caring mom had as the mother for all of us.
 No matter how many times we hurt her with things we did, ma was always ready to forgive us.
 From the time I broke the record player as a kid until the last time when I wasn't truthful about my intentions to stay overseas, ma could always forgive, even though I knew she was hurt.
 I remember living in a warm home while growing up because mom was always there as a caring mother.
-She quizzed me so many times on spelling words as a young boy and encouraged me to dare to be different and follow my dream, although it meant I would be away from her for long periods of time.
+She quizzed me so many times on spelling words as a young boy and encouraged me to dare to be different and follow my dream, although it meant I would be away from her for long periods.
 While I was away to school, in the Navy, and living overseas, ma was the only person who would regularly write me letters, send cards, and always send a Christmas gift package with candy and cookies.
 She did this up until four years before her death.